 What is WooCommerce?

 WooCommerce is the most popular e-commerce platform and plugin that is currently available on WordPress in the market in 2021.
-WooCommerce on WordPress allows the developer to create all the necessary functionalities like store category, reviews, payments for the online store.
+WooCommerce on WordPress allows the developer to create all the necessary functionalities like store categories, reviews, and payments for the online store.
 WooCommerce also is capable of incorporating many extensions and plugins created by the WooCommerce team or 3rd party resources that can be used to implement various features required.
-Now let’s see if WooCommerce is SEO friendly or not.
+Now let’s see if WooCommerce is SEO-friendly or not.